 Children are active learners.
 They read, write stories, complete research projects, compute and solve problems, conduct science experiments, and create artwork.

-Below are a list of our subjects offered to grades 4th – 6th.
+Below are a list of our subjects offered to grades TK– 6th.

-Lifeline Charter’s 4-6 language arts program ensures that every child becomes an engaged reader and an active writer.
-Reading and writing are closely intertwined and are designed to promote a lifelong love for literature.
+Lifeline Charter’s language arts program ensures that every child becomes an engaged reader and an active writer.
+Reading and writing are closely intertwined and are designed to promote a lifelong love of literature.

-- Oral language development is enhanced through deep literary discussion.
+Oral language development is enhanced through literary discussion.

-- Children develop rhythm, balance, hand-eye coordination, and cardiovascular fitness through cooperative games and team sports such as basketball, volleyball, soccer, hockey, and handball.
+Children develop rhythm, balance, hand-eye coordination, and cardiovascular fitness through cooperative games and team sports.

 Lifeline provides a rich environment where children can discover their artistic abilities using a variety of media.
 Students learn skills and techniques that allow them to enjoy the creative process.